Do you want to know how to edit a robots.txt file in WordPress?

 Allow: /wp-admin/admin-ajax.php

 The asterisk after User-agent: * means that the robots.txt file is for all web robots that visit your site.
-And like mentioned, the Disallow: /wp-admin/ tells robots to not visit your wp-admin page.
+As mentioned, the Disallow: /wp-admin/ tells robots not to visit your wp-admin page.

-Now that you know what a robots.txt file is and the basics of how it works, let’s take a look at why the robots.txt file matters in the first place.
+Now that you know what a robots.txt file is and how it works, let’s look at why the robots.txt file matters in the first place.

 Why Is the Robots.txt File Important?